SKJ666/SKJ666/README.md

 Hello There, I am Sebastian ^^ and this is README. <>

 I'm just a University student who passion is technology and design.
 In brief I can say that I am person who appreciates good using of minimalism and perfection in every aspect of life.
-Why? because correct use of minimalism is difficultnd I think it needs some aesthetics sense to make it looks felicitously and professional.
+Why? because correct use of minimalism is difficult and I think it needs some aesthetics sense of "taste" to make it looks felicitously and professional.
+When I was in college one of my assign

 <!--